 Ever since my children were diagnosed with these allergies, each moment has been a growing educational (and often empowering) experience.
 My husband and I felt it was very important from the initial diagnosis to be honest with Vincent about what would happen if he ingested peanuts, tree nuts or anything that was cross-contaminated with them.

 We taught him how to carry and use the epinephrine auto-injector, how not to accept food from anyone but family, and never to take off his medical ID bracelet.

 As he got older and learned to read, we taught Vincent how to check labels for allergy-related information.
 He became confident and prepared to handle himself when it comes to his allergy – but beyond managing his own allergy, he became a fearless advocate for himself, his little brother, and even the allergic community.

 In the fourth grade, Vincent is a straight “A” student, and has been accepted to be a fifth grade safety patrol student.
 And his reason for volunteering to be part of the kindergarten patrol?
 So he could be close to his younger brother before and after school.

-Through the year, Vincent has been walking Jacky down the kindergarten hallway, showing him the “peanut-free zone” classrooms with signs outside the doors and the peanut-free tables in the cafeteria where he will sit, all to help transition his little brother into kindergarten.
+Through the year, Vincent has been walking Jacky down the kindergarten hallway, showing him the “peanut-free zone” classrooms with signs outside the doors and the peanut-free tables in the cafeteria.
+It’s all to help his little brother transition into kindergarten.

 Vincent has also been an active participant in the allergy education of his teachers since pre-K, and I truly believe his efforts have increased the awareness of food allergies in our community.
 Vincent was the first child at his pre-K and elementary with such a severe allergy.
 Today, he can proudly walk his little brother into the same pre-K he went to and see signs posted stating that it is now a peanut-free area.